Postmaster General Pledges to Prioritize Election Mail

 Democrats are increasingly concerned that the postal service is not ready to handle the dramatic increase in mail-in ballots expected this year, as Americans opt to vote by mail rather than risk exposure to the novel coronavirus at polling places.

-While President Donald Trump has made repeated false claims that mail-in ballots carry a higher risk of voter fraud, his own postmaster general admitted Friday to voting by mail in the past.
+While President Donald Trump has made repeated false claims that mail-in ballots carry a substantially higher risk of voter fraud, his own postmaster general admitted Friday to voting by mail in the past.

 DeJoy also assured lawmakers that the United States Postal Service has sufficient funding to deliver mail on Election Day, but called for legislative reform to address the agency’s crippled finances.